-The online interactive performance “Waiting for Brexit” by the Etheatre Project will be presented online in UpStage and at TaPRA 2019, 4-6 September at the University of Exeter.
+The online interactive performance “Waiting for Brexit” by the Etheatre Project will be presented on 6 September, online in UpStage and at TaPRA 2019 at the University of Exeter.

 On January 2014, Christina Papagiannouli cyber-collaborated remotely with international artists and cyberformance experts, who were born in different countries from those in which they were living at that time, to stage a cyberformance on UpStage platform on the topic of migration, immigration and emigration as part of The Etheatre Project practice-based research.
 Based on our personal migration stories, the live online performance looked at different types of visible and invisible borders, including passports and visas, man-made and natural borders to conclude that ‘global cities seem more like concrete transit locations – like metro stops where people arrive and leave (Papagiannouli 2014, 241).